wp-plugins/hello-simpsons-chalkboard-gag/readme.txt

 Once installed, you will also be able to use the `[simpsons]` shortcode to include a random Bartism anywhere within any of your pages or posts.

-**IMPORTANT:** Though this plugin can, in theory, run alongside the **Hello Dolly** plugin that is active by default in WordPress distributions, it is strongly discouraged since the two are not likely to work well together.
+**NOTE:** Though this plugin can, in theory, run alongside the **Hello Dolly** plugin that is active by default in WordPress distributions, it is strongly discouraged since the two don't look nice together.
 Please disable or uninstall **Hello Dolly** before using this plugin.

 == Changelog ==

+= 1.0 =
+* **Enhancement:** Plugin now performs **much** more efficiently by storing most up-to-date. chalkboard gags in your local database.
+A daily update checks for more Chalkboard Gags to display.
+* **Enhancement:** Plugin now alerts user on activation if **Hello Dolly** is active (since the two plugins do not look good running side-by-side).
+* **Enhancement:** This release also provides much cleaner code for anyone interested in looking at the backend.
+* **Bug Fix:** Minor typo corrections in readme and plugin documentation.

 = 0.5 =
 * **Initial Release:** Supports display of random Chalkboard Gag within the admin panel **and** through